jtmoon79/coverlovin2/README.md

 Search all:
   -s*, --search-all     Search for album cover images using all methods and
                         services
+  -s-, --search-all-no-init
+                        Search for album cover images using all methods and services that do not require user initialization (e.g. no Google CSE).

 Search the local directory for likely album cover images:
   -sl, --search-likely-cover